Rulers: Criticism, Rebellion, and Disobedience

 The striking difference between the wording of Sahih Muslim and Sunan Ibn Majah is that Ibn Majah’s wording implies a limit by saying “as long as he leads you according to the Book of Allah” but Sahih Muslim’s wording only mentions “leading according to the Book of Allah” as a description of this slave.
 The description does not necessarily indicate a limit to the obligation of obedience.

 So, while the hadith of Ibn Majah might lead one to think there is an allowance to rebel, the hadith of Muslim gives no such implication.
-Instead, the Prophet (SAW) was emphasizing that we should follow a slave who became leader no matter how much we looks down on his class, race, or appearance.
+Instead, the Prophet (SAW) was emphasizing that we should follow a slave who became leader no matter how much we look down on his class, race, or appearance.

 The phrase “who leads you according to the Book of Allah” is a form of emphasis to indicate, “How can you rebel against someone who leads you according to the Book of Allah only because you don’t like his race and status??”
 It does not indicate it is allowed to rebel against someone who doesn’t lead according to the Book of Allah.